mohitUnico/rc_server_temp/README.md

 # 🚀 Real-Time Financial Data Gateway Server

 A robust Node.js server that acts as a real-time financial data gateway for Flutter clients, integrating with the iTick API and Supabase database.
-Features include WebSocket communication, subscription management, price tracking, and email services.
+Features include WebSocket communication, subscription management, and email services.

 ## 📋 Table of Contents